GabeStah/gremlin-chaos-monkey/simian-army/index.md

 #### Janitor Monkey

-Aside from being the coolest adult at your old high school, **Janitor Monkey** also seeks out and disposes of unused resources within the cloud.
-It accomplishes this by checking any given resource against a set of configurable rules to determine if its an eligible candidate for cleanup.
+**Janitor Monkey** also seeks out and disposes of unused resources within the cloud.
+It checks any given resource against a set of configurable rules to determine if its an eligible candidate for cleanup.
 Janitor Monkey features a number of [configurable options](https://github.com/Netflix/SimianArmy/wiki/Janitor-Settings), but the default behavior looks for resources like orphaned (non-auto-scaled) instances, volumes that are not attached to an instance, unused auto-scaling groups, and more.

 Have a look at [Using Simian Army Tools][#simian-use] for a basic guide configuring and executing Janitor Monkey experiments.